 Once Granny was embedded in the ads, the campaign’s popularity exploded.
 All across the nation, people who were alive in the ’80s will remember the iconic, lightheartedly patronizing figure warning them against the perils of purchasing an unsightly truck.

 By the turn of the century, Granny had all but disappeared.
 It wasn’t until 2017 that I began looking into reacquiring the rights to the campaign and reincarnating it into its present-day form.

 Right away, I had the perfect talent in mind for the role.
 Instead of the bonnet-clad, Andy Griffith-style Granny of the past, the new Ugly Truck crusader would bear a closer resemblance to the campy style of Larry the Cable Guy.
 I commissioned Smack, a local favorite of my lake community, to play the part.

 It would have been easy to recreate the Ugly Truck campaign without veering much from its original style.
 Our team realized, however, that past success doesn’t guarantee the same results for a remake.
 Ugly Truck worked well in its time, but today’s digital-savvy audience has come to expect something more interactive than the original approach.

-Several months of planning went by, and Strong’s creative team had finally developed the master plan for Ugly Truck’s 2018 launch.
+Several months of planning went by, and Strong’s creative team had finally developed the master plan for Ugly Truck’s 10-market test launch.

-“We had to make sure we had the right guy with the right look and the right lines,” said Creative Director Tori Reid.
+“We had to make sure we had the right guy with the right look and the right lines,” said the agency’s creative lead.
 “We didn’t want to rush into it just because this formula had worked before.
 It was important to create something that would get people’s attention in this day and age.”

 The marketability of such a classic should not be underestimated.
 In many areas, people still remember Ugly Truck.
 This campaign capitalizes on nostalgia while having the unique ability to also appeal to younger audiences.